Wraparound Transactions in Texas

 What about casualty insurance on the property?

 Sellers in wrap transactions nearly always want to cancel their casualty insurance policy.
 This is inadvisable.
 The wrapped lender, which usually collects an escrow or at the very least is named as additional insured, will be notified of the cancellation.
 The seller will then get a default letter from the wrapped lender who will “force place” another policy (usually a more expensive one) at the seller’s expense.
 The existing policy should therefore be left alone and the buyer should obtain his own policy.
-This appears to be unavoidable imperfection in the wraparound process.
+This appears to be an unavoidable imperfection in the wraparound process.

 There is also an issue relating to the concept of “insurable interest.”
 What happens if there is a loss?
 Collecting on the seller’s insurance policy can be problematic since title to the property changed hands at closing of the wrap.
-The owner of record is now the wrap buyer-borrower, but the old policy names the seller-lender as loss payee.
-Even if the seller agrees to make a claim on behalf of the buyer, the insurer may refuse to pay it, asserting that the seller no longer owns the property and no longer has an insurable interest.
+The owner of record is now the wrap buyer-borrower, but the old policy names the seller-lender as loss-payee.
+Even if the seller agrees to make a claim on behalf of the buyer, the insurer may refuse to pay it, asserting that the seller no longer owns the property and thus no longer has an insurable interest.
 Worse, this could potentially be construed as insurance fraud.

 For both of the above reasons, a wrap buyer-borrower should procure separate casualty and contents insurance, and any claims that arise should be made pursuant that policy.
 It is unfortunate that this results in two policies but there may be no reliable way around it.
 It is also in the wrap seller-lender’s best interest that this occur in order to ensure that a viable policy exists that may be collected upon in the event of damage to the property.